-When you’re looking to solve a design problem, there’s one obvious solution that instantly pops up in your head, and keeps tapping on your shoulder as you move on.
-It’s tempting to just stop right here, give in, and say you’re done.
+When you’re looking to solve a design problem, there’s one obvious solution that instantly pops up in your head, and keeps tapping on your shoulder as you move along.
+It’s tempting to just stop right there, give in, and say you’re done.
 But it’s an illusion, and I’ll tell you why.

 Unless put to test, design problems can have many solutions, each with it’s own unique angle.
 But if you are a product designer facing a design challenge, what solution do you test?
 How do you arrive at the best solution?
 What solution do you stand behind as your best bet?

 Artiom Dashinsky, the writer of the Solving Product Design Exercises, spent several years leading design at WeWork, and came up with a 7 step framework for solving design challenges.
 When I first looked at the framework, it seemed to be deceptively simple.
 But in reality, I found the framework to be a solid design process, which I’ll elaborate on, in a little bit.
 But first, let’s look at the genesis of this book.

 After interviewing many designer candidates, Artiom came up with a set of design exercises that could be used by anyone for their own interviewing needs.
 However, out of the comments and feedback received, he wrote the book that also contains the 7 step framework.

 A lot of designers fail to answer this question, when given a problem to work on.
 It’s entirely possible that the problem being handed is not the problem, but a solution pretending to be a problem.
 This often occurs when business envisage a solution in their head, and they specify the problem in such a narrow sense that there’s only one solution possible.
 Ask the why.
 Dig in a little bit.
 Ask for those searching and probing questions to get to the bottom of the business needs.